Multiplicative structure of shifted multiplicative subgroups and its applications to Diophantine tuples: Background

 It is shown in \cite{DKM22} that $M_k(n,3) \ll_{k} 1$ as $n \to \infty$.
-For our application, we need a more explicit and effective estimate for $M_k(n,3)$.
-In this subsection, we follow the proof in \cite{DKM22} closely and prove the following proposition, which will be used in the proof of \cref{mainthm1}.
+For our application, we show a stronger result that $M_k(n,\frac{k}{k-2})\ll_{k} 1$ and we will make this estimate explicit and effective.
+We follow the proof in \cite{DKM22} closely and prove the following proposition, which will be used later in the proof of \cref{mainthm1}.